 Students are welcome to propose placements with a variety of public interest organizations, keeping in mind funding will be restricted for certain types of political, research, Stanford-based, for-profit, and faith-based organizations.
 Please review the “Host Organization Eligibility” section of our program policies for more information.

-Selected International Public Service fellows are expected to begin service after the completion of spring quarter classes and no later than July 5, 2022.
+Selected International Public Service fellows are expected to begin service after the completion of spring quarter classes and no later than July 5, 2023.
 All fellows are required to work with their community partners at least 35 hours/week for nine consecutive weeks.
-Fellows may be required to work remotely depending on forthcoming University policies.
+All fellows are required to work with their community partners at least 35 hours/week for nine consecutive weeks.
+Fellows are expected to work on-site at their host organizations (University policies and health conditions permitting), but some fully virtual experiences may be allowed on a case-by-case basis.
 Fellows must have a designated full-time professional staff member on-site as their supervisor/mentor.
 Please review the complete program policies for additional requirements.
 Other commitments include the following:

 - Complete an online program orientation.